rabbitmq/rabbitmq-website/site/kubernetes/operator/kubectl-plugin.md

 kubectl rabbitmq tail INSTANCE
 </pre>

 Attach to live log output from all RabbitMQ nodes.
+This requires the `tail` plugin for kubectl.
+Install it with `kubectl krew install tail`.

 ### <a id='observe' class='anchor' href='#observe'>Observe</a>